 Sate Lilit is best eaten fresh from the grill, sometimes serves on sticks, but also on lemongrass sticks which gives an extra citrus taste.
 As the fish is wrapped around the sticks it is turned giving the sate a ridged texture.
 The sticks have a couple of bites-worth on each one, so normally you get four or five at a time.

 by Larch at thesilvernomad.co.uk

 Rujak (or called Rojak in Malaysia) is a common Indonesian traditional salad.
-While the recipes vary from places to place, the main ingredients of Rujak are usually fruit and vegetables like cucumber, pineapple, and watermelon.
-For the dressing, it’s a mix of chili peppers, plum sugar, and peanuts.
+While the recipes vary from place to place, the main ingredients of Rujak are usually fruit and vegetables like cucumber, pineapple, and watermelon.
+The dressing, it’s a mix of chili peppers, plum sugar, and peanuts.
 As a result, the dish has a refreshing and tangy sweet-and-hot flavor that compliments the fruit nicely.